 - name (string, required): a user-chosen name for this shader: if multiple shaders are layered, this name is used to specify specific shaders for connections. - shadertype (string, required): the type of shader, specifying the context in which the shader's output values should be interpreted.
-Common values are "surface", "displacement, "volume", and "light", but other shader types may be used as required by the renderer. - shaderprogram (string, required): the name of the executable shader code, e.g. "blinn_phong", "disney_principled_2012", "bump2d", "volumecloud_vol", etc. It is presumed that a host application can find the actual executable shader file on disk given this shaderprogram string. - aovset (string, optional): The name of a pre-declared aovset, defining the set of AOVs output by this shader.
-AOVs can also be declared with <aov> elements inside the <shader> element, which are added to the list declared by aovset. - xpos, ypos (float, optional): the x,y position of the material in the UI representation of the shader graph; see the Standard Node Parameters section for details.
+Common values are "surface", "displacement, "volume", and "light", but other shader types may be used as required by the renderer. - shaderprogram (string, required): the name of the executable shader code, e.g. "blinn\phong", "disney\principled\2012", "bump2d", "volumecloud\vol", etc. It is presumed that a host application can find the actual executable shader file on disk given this shaderprogram string. - aovset (string, optional): The name of a pre-declared aovset, defining the set of AOVs output by this shader.
+AOVs can also be declared with <aov> elements inside the <shader> element, which are added to the list declared by aovset. - xpos, ypos (float, optional): the x,y position of the material in the UI representation of the shader graph; see the Standard Node Parameters section for details. - uicolor (vector3, optional): the color of the shader node in the UI; see the Standard Node Parameters section for details.